-Looking for some of the best fish tacos in Cabo San Lucas?
-Then add Tacos Gardenias to the top of your list.
-Other than shrimp and fish tacos, Tacos Gardenias is popular with both locals and tourists for their home-style Mexican food including shrimp molcajete, fish ceviche, tortilla soup, and grilled fish salad.
+In addition to shrimp and fish tacos, Tacos Gardenias is popular with locals and tourists for its home-style Mexican food, including shrimp molcajete, fish ceviche, tortilla soup, and grilled fish salad.

-Though located only a few minutes by foot from the marina and Puerto Paraiso mall, this humble taqueria feels far away from the crowds and mega resorts.
-So, if you are looking for some of the best fish tacos in Cabo along with affordable yet authentic Mexican dishes, then a visit to Tacos Gardenia is a must.
+Though located only a few minutes by foot from the marina and Puerto Paraiso Mall, this humble taqueria feels far away from the crowds and mega-resorts.
+So, if you are looking for some of the best fish tacos in Cabo and affordable yet authentic Mexican dishes, visiting Tacos Gardenia is a must.

 If you are looking for more information about Cabo San Lucas, I highly recommend you pick up a guidebook such as Moon Los Cabos: With La Paz & Todos Santos

 The one thing I love about Cabo San Lucas is the weather.
 It’s always sunny and warm.
 Not surprisingly, many restaurants in Cabo, such as Tacos Gardenias, feature open-air dining rooms.
-Even though it was a hot day, the breeze flowing through the narrow dining room, along with the ceiling fans, made the temperature quite comfortable.
+Even though it was a hot day, the breeze flowing through the narrow dining room and the ceiling fans made the temperature quite comfortable.

 I enjoyed the simple yet modern design of the restaurant.
-The spot felt like a hole-in-the-wall but with a modern twist.
-While the space was clean and comfortable, the décor was quite modest with tile floors and a few decorations on the concrete walls.
+The spot felt like a hole-in-the-wall but with a contemporary twist.
+While the space was clean and comfortable, the décor was relatively modest, with tile floors and a few decorations on the concrete walls.
 The space was beautiful and inviting, not something I would necessarily associate with a taqueria.

-Stretching along one side of the dining room was an open kitchen busy with workers preparing dishes, chopping vegetables, cooking meats, and frying seafood.
-At the far end of the kitchen was a woman preparing fresh tortillas, a must for any real taqueria in Mexico.
+Stretching along one side of the dining room was an open kitchen with workers preparing dishes, chopping vegetables, cooking meats, and frying seafood.
+At the far end of the kitchen was a woman preparing fresh tortillas, a must for any authentic taqueria in Mexico.

 Tacos Gardenias Menu

 Most people visit Tacos Gardenias for their tacos, specifically the fried fish or shrimp tacos served on a homemade corn tortilla.
-Other taco options included tuna, octopus, steak, pork, and a variety of stewed meats.
+Other taco options included tuna, octopus, steak, pork, and stewed meats.

 The other side of the menu surprised me.
-There were so many great options to choose from other than tacos.
-This included seafood dishes, salads, molcajetes, soups, burritos, and sides.
-Whether you are in the mood for tacos or something else, you are sure to find something delicious on the menu.
+There were many great options besides tacos, including seafood dishes, salads, molcajetes, soups, burritos, and sides.
+Whether you are in the mood for tacos or something else, you will find something delicious on the menu.

 Condiments

 Like many taquerias across Mexico, when you order tacos, you will receive them “naked” or without any toppings.
-This was no different at Tacos Gardenias.
-Now comes the fun part as you get to customize your tacos exactly as you want with the supplied condiments.
-Think of it as a blank canvas and you are the artist.
+And this was the same at Tacos Gardenias.
+Now comes the fun part: You get to customize your tacos with the condiments supplied.
+Think of it as a blank canvas, and you are the artist.

 The colorful condiments at Tacos Gardenias included sliced cabbage, red onions, lime wedges, pico de gallo, red salsa, guacamole, and a white sauce labeled as mayonnaise.
 There was everything you needed to create the perfect taco.